 postponed the release of the expected sequel with Timothee Chalamet and Zendaya

-The filming of the long-awaited sequel to Dune, also directed by Denis Villeneuve, is demanding.
-So much so that now comes the news of a postponement of the release in theaters.
-All the details and how long we will have to wait.
+The filming of the long-awaited sequel to Dune directed by Denis Villeneuve seems more demanding than expected.
+So much so that now comes the news of a postponement of the cinema release.
+This is how long we will have to wait.

 Dunes it made its debut at the Venice Film Festival, then hitting theaters with a global gross of $ 400 million, robust but not stellar.
 A blockbuster of quality, nominated for ten Oscars.
 An epic new look at a classic of science fiction literature with the Canadian director’s mark Denis Villeneuve which, as known, will return with the sequel.
 Much awaited, but for which we will have to wait longer than expected.